Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Algorithm

 We illustrate the \algo\ process in an inverted pendulum environment in \Cref{fig:exploration}.
-In \Cref{fig:exploration-0}, since the demonstrations are imperfect, our initial controller $\pi_\mathrm{init}$ is unable to reach the goal (the origin state). \Cref{fig:exploration-2} and \Cref{fig:exploration-6} demonstrate that after several iterations, we expand the trusted tunnel $\mathcal{H}^\tau$ (the region around the light orange dots $\mathcal{D}^\tau_x$) towards the goal, and the closed-loop system progressively approaches the goal.
-Upon convergence (\Cref{fig:exploration-12}), our controller is capable of stabilizing the system at the goal.
+In \Cref{fig:exploration-0}, since the demonstrations are imperfect, our initial controller $\pi_\mathrm{init}$ cannot reach the goal. \Cref{fig:exploration-2} and \Cref{fig:exploration-6} demonstrate that after several iterations, the trusted tunnel $\mathcal{H}^\tau$ (the region around the light orange dots $\mathcal{D}^\tau_x$) is expanded towards the goal, and the closed-loop system progressively approaches the goal.
+Upon convergence (\Cref{fig:exploration-12}), our controller stabilizes the system at the goal.